-The Company may invest in financial instruments that are not traded in an active market.
+The Company invests in financial instruments that are not traded in an active market.
 The fair value of such instruments is determined by using valuation techniques.
 The Company uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
 Valuation techniques used include the use of comparable recent arm's length transactions, discounted cash flow analysis and other valuation techniques commonly used by market participants.
-The fair value of the deposits with RBS are valued using discounted cash flow techniques.
+The fair value of the deposits with RBS are estimated t be approximately equal to the nominal value.